StorageB/custom-command-toggle/README.md

 ## Features:

-- Run shell commands and launch custom scripts using a quick toggle button.
+- Run terminal commands and launch custom scripts using a quick toggle button.
 - Easily change the quick toggle button name and icon in the extension preferences.
 - Enter separate commands to run when the quick toggle is switched on and when it is switched off.